 The professionals recommend ½ teaspoon per pound of meat for what it's worth.

 Many of us have been reverse searing steaks and other meats for years.
-It's a great way to do it but it's certainly not the only way to do things and this is where I encourage you to get out of your box and try it a little different =)
+It's a great way to do it but it's certainly not the only way to do things and this is where I encourage you to get out of your box and try something a little different =)

 Reverse searing: A method by which steaks and other meats are smoked/cooked first and then seared just before serving.